 - Parents/Family Members: Please contact your student(s) teacher or school for volunteer placement.

 - Community Members: Approved volunteers who do not have a school affiliation are required to attend a volunteer orientation and contact the district volunteer coordinator to identify a proper volunteer placement.

 - Teachers: To post your volunteer needs, please go to the volunteer intranet site.

 Training is important for the development, motivation and retention of volunteers.
-To insure volunteers are prepared for their assigned role, the following trainings are offered at Central Services (1306 Dupont St).
+To ensure volunteers are prepared for their assigned role, the following trainings are offered at Central Services (1306 Dupont St).

 Requirement for all new community volunteers who do not have students within Bellingham Public Schools.
 This is not required for parents/guardians of students.

 Volunteers who are willing to drive students in district vans will need to begin the Driver Approval Process with the secretary of the school their student attends or with the athletic secretary of the school their student attends if athletic or club related activities.
 No volunteer is allowed to drive students until this process is complete.
 On a rare occasion, volunteers are allowed to drive their own vehicle only after the Driver Approval Process has been completed.

 Contact volunteer coordinator, Jennifer Gaer at 360-647-6848 or email firstname.lastname@example.org